iCliniq Logo

 I understand your concern.

 If sensitivity is in the lower front teeth, you can use a Potassium Nitrate toothpaste.
 The toothpaste brands will vary locally.
 You can order online or buy from a pharmacy.
-The main element should be Potassium Nitrate 5 %.
+The main element should be Potassium Nitrate 5 percent.
 It would be best if you brushed only once daily at night and in the morning, you can use regular toothpaste.

-Secondly, if the molar (back) teeth are sensitive, it needs to be filled (in almost 90 % of the cases) because there will be caries in the molar surfaces.
+Secondly, if the molar (back) teeth are sensitive, it needs to be filled (in almost 90 percent of the cases) because there will be caries in the molar surfaces.
+When you have time, at the earliest, get a dental check-up done for small or large fillings that might be causing your sensitivity.

+I suggest you rinse your mouth with warm salt water five to six times daily.
+You may also start using a Potassium Nitrate, Sodium Monophosphate, or Sodium Flouride mouthwash at night.
 You can avoid Clohex (Chlorhexidine, Sodium Fluoride, and Zinc Chloride) mouthwash for a while, as long-term use causes tooth staining.

 Thank you.